mvysny/vaadin-on-kotlin/vok-rest/README.md

 ### CRUD Handler

-VoK provides a full-blown REST CRUD handler for any vok-orm entity, which exposes given entity in a standard way over REST (the `crud2()` function as seen above).
+VoK provides two REST CRUD handlers by default:

+* The `DataLoaderCrudHandler` which exposes contents of any [DataLoader](https://gitlab.com/mvysny/vok-dataloader) over REST (the `crud2()` function as seen above), including paging, filtering and sorting, but it provides no support for POST/PATCH/DELETE;
+* The `VokOrmCrudHandler` which provides the same as the `DataLoaderCrudHandler` but it includes support for POST/PATCH/DELETE.
+  This Handler will automatically use vok-orm's `EntityDataProvider` to fetch instances of the entity.

 Attaching the CRUD handler to, say, `/rest/users` will export the following endpoints:

 * `GET /rest/users` returns all users
 * `GET /rest/users/22` returns one user
-* `POST /rest/users` will create an user
+* `POST /rest/users` will create an user (only for `VokOrmCrudHandler`; `DataLoaderCrudHandler` will simply fail with 401 UNAUTHORIZED)
-* `PATCH /rest/users/22` will update an user
+* `PATCH /rest/users/22` will update an user (only for `VokOrmCrudHandler`; `DataLoaderCrudHandler` will simply fail with 401 UNAUTHORIZED)
-* `DELETE /rest/users/22` will delete an user
+* `DELETE /rest/users/22` will delete an user (only for `VokOrmCrudHandler`; `DataLoaderCrudHandler` will simply fail with 401 UNAUTHORIZED)

-The Handler will automatically use vok-orm's `EntityDataProvider` to fetch instances of the entity.

 The `get all` endpoint supports the following query parameters: